validator-labs/validator-plugin-aws/README.md

-# aws-validator
+# valid8or-plugin-aws
-// TODO(user): Add simple overview of use/purpose
+The AWS valid8or plugin ensures that your AWS environment matches a user-configurable expected state.

 ## Description
-// TODO(user): An in-depth paragraph about your project and overview of use
+The AWS valid8or plugin reconciles `AwsValidator` custom resources to perform the following validations against your AWS environment:

+1. Compare the IAM permissions associated with an IAM role against an expected permission set
+2. Compare the tags associated with a subnet against an expected tag set

+Each `AwsValidator` CR is (re)-processed every two minutes to continuously ensure that your AWS environment matches the expected state.

 ## Getting Started
 You’ll need a Kubernetes cluster to run against.
-You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.
+You can use [kind](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.
 **Note:** Your controller will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).

 ### Running on the cluster